 Learn more about the IB and its programmes.

-Ellen Alquist, Beach Elementary School's PYP Coordinator has been an IB/PYP consultant for years.
+Ellen Alquist, served as Beach Elementary School's PYP Coordinator during all three years of the authorization process and for the first year as a fully authorized school.
+Ellen has been an IB/PYP consultant for years.
 Ellen is a member of the original team who created the Primary Years Programme of the International Baccalaureate.
 One of the original trainers for the programme and one of the original trainer of trainers, she now consults with schools in Europe, North America, and the Middle East who are interested in becoming PYP schools, as well as with schools that are already following the PYP curriculum.

 When the PYP was first being established, Ellen co-authored and edited the PYP mathematics curriculum, and developed and taught the teacher workshops that expanded the idea of using inquiry to teach mathematics in primary schools.
 She was chairperson of the assessment committee and co-authored the original assessment handbook for the PYP and then developed and taught the original assessment workshops.